vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-azure.md

 In addition, the ARM template,

 * Uses the Region where the Resource Group is located to specify where the resources should be deployed.
 * Contains security rules for each of the Network Security Groups attached to the Control Plane clusters.
 These rules allow for SSH and secure kubectl access from the public Internet.
-Access from the public Internet allows for easier troubleshooting during the management and workload cluster deployments.
-You can remove these rules once your deployment is complete.
+Access from the public Internet makes troubleshooting easier while you deploy your management and workload clusters.
+You can remove these rules after you complete your deployment.

 ### Quotas
 To successfully deploy Tanzu Kubernetes Grid to Azure, ensure that the quotas are sufficient to support both the management cluster and workload cluster deployments.
 Otherwise, the deployments will fail.